The Dallas Council of the Navy League maintains a visible and vital presence in the local community through many different programs and initiatives.

 Veterans Day Parade

-The Dallas Council sponsors the Naval Sea Cadet Corps (NSCC) Forrestal Squadron for youth ages 14-17 and has since the squadron's formation in 1964.
-This congressionally chartered program was established to provide education and training to young men and women and enhances their interests in maritime history, customs and traditions.
-The program's objective is to ingrain a sense of personal honor, patriotism, courage, self-reliance, confidence, and similar qualities, which will mold strong character and encourage good citizenship.
+We sponsor three separate battalions of Naval Sea Cadet Corps (NSCC) for youths ages 14-17.
+The Forrestal Squadron (established in 1964), Halsey Squadron, and the Tyler Squadron (Tyler, TX) as well as the Ranger Training Ship.
+NSCC is a congressionally chartered program established to provide education and training to young people enhancing their interests in maritime history, customs, and traditions.
+The program’s objective is to ingrain a sense of personal honor, patriotism, courage, self-reliance, confidence and similar qualities which mold strong character and encourage good citizenship.